anderskm/gputil/README.md

 ```python
 deviceID = GPUstats.getFirstAvailable(maxLoad=0.5, maxMemory=0.5)
 ```
 Returns a list with 0 or 1 ids of the first available GPU.
 Lower ordered ids are prioritized over higher order ids.
 Availablity is determined based on current memory usage and load.
+Same as `getAvailable(order = 'first', limit = 1, maxLoad = 0.5, maxMemory = 0.5)`

 * Inputs
   * `maxLoad` - Maximum current relative load for a GPU to be considered available.
 GPUs with a load larger than `maxLoad` is not returned. (**default = 0.5**)